jtmerritt/BeSocial/README.md

 Done
 ___________________________________________________________________
++ performing db updates based on the contacts in the largest group assumes that everyone is in the largest group.
+Bad assumption
 + Change UI to infinite tab interface (like photo viewing) for switcing between contacts
     - http://developer.android.com/reference/android/support/v4/app/FragmentStatePagerAdapter.html
     - https://github.com/xgc1986/ParallaxPagerTransformer